-There are different types of Japanese tea available at Japanese green tea company.
+There are different types of Japanese tea available at the Japanese Green Tea Company.

-This video will explain briefly about 9 of the popular tea types.
+This video will briefly explain nine of the most popular tea types.

 Below is the video script and link to each of the product mentioned in the video.

 - Loose-Leaf Japanese Tea

 - 1. Gyokuro Loose Leaf Japanese Green Tea

 - 2. Gokuzyo Aracha Loose Leaf Japanese Green Tea

 - 3. Nozomi - Covered Tea Loose Leaf Japanese Green Tea

 - 4. Hojicha Roasted Japanese Loose Leaf Tea